pescatarianfish/pescatarianfish.github.io/about.md

 <p>Hi, I am Alara.</p>

 <p>I am currently pursuing my bachelor's degree in Artificial Intelligence at Vrije University, expecting to graduate this year.
 My interests lie in reinforcement learning, robotics, computer vision, and machine learning.
-While studying for my bachelor's degree, I have worked on various projects related to these areas.
+Throughout my bachelor's degree, I have worked on various projects related to these areas.
 And, I am still in the process of exploring and learning more.
 </p>

 <h2>Skills</h2>